Monea Castle in Winter, Co. Fermanagh

 Practical Information

-• Access: A short, tree‑lined avenue leads from the parking area to the ruins.
-The site is wheelchair‑accessible on the main path, though the uneven stone may limit mobility within the ruin itself.
+• Access & Mobility: A paved, tree-lined avenue leads from the parking area to the castle entrance.
+The main path is wheelchair-accessible, though the uneven flagstones and rubble inside the ruin may limit mobility for those with restricted movement.

-• Parking: A small car/coach parking space is available beside the entrance; it can fill quickly in summer, so early arrival is advisable.
+• Parking: A small car and coach parking area is located beside the entrance.
+It can fill quickly during summer weekends and school holidays, so arriving early is recommended.

-• Getting there: From Enniskillen, follow the A509 towards Monea (approximately 6 mi).
-Signage directs drivers to the designated parking space.
+• Getting there: From Enniskillen, follow the A509 north-west towards Monea (approximately six miles).
+Clear signage directs drivers to the designated parking space.
+If travelling by bus, check local timetables for stops along the A509 route.

-• Contact: For further information, visitors can contact the Northern Ireland Environment Agency’s State Care Historic Monuments office.
+• Contact: For queries regarding the monument or ongoing conservation work, the Northern Ireland Environment Agency’s State Care Historic Monuments office can be reached at 028 6632 3100.

 Nearby Attractions

-• Castle Balfour – A well‑preserved 17th‑century plantation house set in formal gardens, just a short drive north of Monea.
+• Castle Balfour – A beautifully preserved 17th-century plantation house set within formal gardens, located just a short drive north of Monea.

-• Castle Coole – An elegant Palladian mansion on the shores of Lough Erne, offering guided tours and a beautiful parkland.
+• Castle Coole – An elegant Palladian mansion on the shores of Lough Erne, offering guided tours, a striking library, and extensive parkland.

-• Boa Island – Famous for its ancient Janus stones and early Christian heritage, reachable via a scenic ferry crossing on Lough Erne.
+• Boa Island – Renowned for its ancient Janus stones and early Christian heritage, accessible via a scenic ferry crossing on the lough.